alifensome/gender-pay-gap-bot/README.md

 This data set is in `data/twitterAccountData/twitterUserData-prod.json`

 ### TODO
-- [/] Join data on companyId and if company does not exist then on company name to lower
+- [X] Join data on companyId and if company does not exist then on company name to lower
 - [ ] Find a more reliable way of finding twitter accounts
 - [ ] Clean the rest of the data
 - [ ] Write data to a database
 - [ ] Collect the twitter Id of the created tweet
 - [ ] Check through the tweets for removed attachment_url to see if the company has deleted their tweet
 - [ ] Build a backup plan for when we get banned from twitter 😎
-- [/] Make a data set with just companies and twitter accounts
+- [X] Make a data set with just companies and twitter accounts
-- [/] Tidy up and reformat the data
+- [X] Tidy up and reformat the data